Regenerative Agriculture Trends for 2022

 4. More Debate on Standards (but Without Resolution)

 At a recent conference, we heard from a farmer who said he works under 10 different company programs, each using different metrics to measure regenerative agriculture success.
-This won’t work.
+Even the USDA, which has increased its commitment to making America’s farming system more sustainable, even intimating as part of its 2023 goals its support of regenerative and climate-smart agriculture, has not issued standards.
+This won’t work as the momentum for adopting regenerative agriculture practices accelerates.

 Such a setup is unsustainable and inefficient—taxing farmers and diverting resources and momentum away from the impact we need.
 A first step is aligning and agreeing on standards for carbon sequestration, watershed health, and biodiversity impacts.
 For example, we’ve heard from many sustainability professionals in different industries who want industry-wide standards for climate-smart agriculture.
 Yet they recognize regenerative agriculture is a principle-based approach that needs to be tailored to local contexts.
 In short: the debates over what these standards should look like are already underway.